 Samara Scott’s aerial installation offers a floor area at the scale of the nave that the artist sees as a space for sharing and conviviality.
-A series of events, designed and produced in collaboration with the artist, will be hosted during the duration of the CAPC exhibition: Catwalk, with a runway show of her fashion label, Dirty Weekend with the Dirty Art Foundation of Amsterdam in collaboration with the EBABX – École supérieure des Beaux-Arts de BordeauX, Giant Yoga and a Club Night until dawn on the occasion of the Fête de la Musique.
+A series of events, designed and produced in collaboration with the artist, will be hosted during the duration of the CAPC exhibition: Catwalk, with a runway show of her fashion label, Dirty Weekend with the Dirty Art Foundation of Amsterdam in collaboration with the EBABX – École supérieure des Beaux-Arts de BordeauX and a Giant Yoga.

 Within the framework of the exhibition, CAPC has also given Samara Scott carte blanche to curate a programme of screenings of videos and films by various artists whose work she feels echoes her own.
-The screenings will take place in the Galerie Arnozan on the second floor of the museum.
+The screenings will take place in the Galerie Arnozan on the second floor of the museum renamed Cosa mentale.